fredericommleao/fredericommleao/README.md

-### Prazer Fred, sou estudante de tecnologia com foco em desenvolvimento de software.  👋
+### Prazer Fred, estudante de tecnologia com foco em desenvolvimento de software.  👋

 <!--
 **fredericommleao/fredericommleao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.